-Outside areas and boundaries

-Repair category 2

-Notes Boundary walls and fences should be regularly checked and maintained as necessary, with frost damage noted to masonry walling along with decayed and broken sections of fencing.
+Outside areas and boundaries Repair category 2 Notes Boundary fences should be regularly checked and maintained as necessary, with some decayed sections noted.
+A section of fencing to the rear has suffered recent storm damage however we understand that this is to be repaired prior to sale.
+Some sections of monoblock driveway are uneven.